hannesvdc/PyCont-Lite/README.md

     <img src="https://raw.githubusercontent.com/hannesvdc/PyCont-Lite/main/docs/images/FHN.png" width="400">
 </p>

+limit cycle calculations are very expensive for high-dimensional systems, so we do not show them here.

 ## Plotting Bifurcation Diagrams

 PyCont-Lite includes a helper function `plotBifurcationDiagram` for quick visualization.
 Stable segments are shown as solid lines and unstable segments as dashed lines, just like in AUTO/MATCONT.